 Whether you are a hobby artist, a professional artist, or an emerging artist.
 The chances are that you too are in the same process of finding an audience for your art.

 So, focusing on a few key marketing strategies will save you a lot of time and frustration.
 Making it easier for your audience to find you.

 It is surprising how much time you can save by having a clear objective of how you wish to promote and sell your work.

 By reducing the trial-and-error process that many artists go through.
 You will open up more time to focus on producing excellent art.

 So for this, I recommend doing a bit of research about your own particular niche market before you jump in headfirst.

 Does your work stand out in a crowd amongst other art in your particular niche?
 And are your potential followers and buyers seeing enough of your work?

-Here are five things you can try today to find the right audience for your art.
+Here are five things you can try today.
+Let us start finding an audience for your art.

 Location, Location, Location

 It does not matter how talented you are in your area of expertise.

 Figure out where your audience is and hang out there.
 This goes for online and offline opportunities.
-If you have a product or service that is being bought and used by other people than there is no reason why your art won’t sell either if it is in the right place.
+If you have a product or service that is being bought and used by other people then there is no reason why your art won’t sell either if it is in the right place.

 Attract positive attention

 We are living in a fast-paced visual world of information.
 Your artwork is competing for visual space and navigating through media and marketing overload.

 To think that the attention span of an average online viewer can be as short as 8 seconds.